canalplus/rx-player/doc/reference/API_Reference.md

   the content is played.

 - [`areTrickModeTracksEnabled`](../api/Speed_Control/areTrickModeTracksEnabled.md):
-  Indicates if the tricmode tracks are active by default.
+  Indicates if the trickmode tracks are active by default.

 - [`setVolume`](../api/Volume_Control/setVolume.md): Update the audio volume.